Copenhagen Castle: History

 In 1167, Bishop Absalon (c.
-1128–1201) founded a fortress on the islet of Slotsholmen in the harbour of Copenhagen.
-It consisted of a courtyard with several buildings and surrounded by a wall for protection.
-During the years after the demolition of Bishop Absalon's Castle by the Hansa League in 1369, the ruins on the island were covered with earthworks, on which the new stronghold, Copenhagen Castle, was built.
-In 1343 King Valdemar Atterdag took over Absalon's castle, but upon his death in 1375 the right to the property returned to the Diocese of Roskilde.
+1128–1201) founded a fortress on Slotsholmen in the harbour of Copenhagen, consisting of a courtyard with several buildings surrounded by a defensive wall.
+After the demolition of Absalon's Castle by the Hanseatic League in 1369, the ruins on the islet were covered with earthworks, on which a new stronghold was built in the years that followed; it eventually came to bear the name Copenhagen Castle.
+The exact date of construction is not known, but a bailiff (høvedsmand) is mentioned at the site in 1387, suggesting the new castle was likely completed by then.

+In 1343 King Valdemar Atterdag had taken over Absalon's Castle, but upon his death in 1375 the right to the property returned to the Diocese of Roskilde.
+The new castle was therefore built either by Valdemar Atterdag or by Bishop Niels Jacobsen Ulfeldt of Roskilde.